weaveworks/profiles-catalog/charts/external-secrets/README.md

 ## Components

-The External Secrets operator consists of 3 main parts as the following
+The External Secrets operator consists of the following 3 main parts

 ### Controller